bertreb/pimatic-smartmeter-stats/README.md

 {
   "id": "smartmeter-stats",
   "class": "SmartmeterStatsDevice",
-  "input": "<name>", // the generated name for the used input value (is result of expression) "expression": "....." // The used input variable or expression string "unit": "" // the used unit for the values, examples kWh, m3, etc "statistics": ["hour", "day", "week", "month"] // the used timeschale and name of the resulting variable "test": boolean
+  "input": "<name>", // The generated name for the input value (is result of expression) "expression": "....." // The input variable or expression string "unit": "" // The unit for the values, examples kWh, m3, etc "statistics": ["hour", "day", "week", "month"] // The timescale and name of the resulting variable "test": boolean
 }
 ```